The world of steady, profitable commercial work is really tempting me!

 Thanks for writing in, Dreaming.

 Your visions of success in commercial cleaning may likely come true.
-As I have said so many times before, in my humble opinion, the typical low-ball, price-oriented residential carpet cleaning so common in our industry is the hardest money to be made in the cleaning business.
+In my humble opinion, the typical low-ball, price-oriented residential carpet cleaning so common in our industry is the hardest money to be made in the cleaning business.
 Constant price pressures, one time jobs, transient customers, picky people, scheduling problems AND you are re-inventing the wheel on every single job.

 Once you move into making Cheerleaders through Value Added Service and then when the loyal repeat cleaning jobs come in it gets so much better … but residential is never easy.